 Sponsor and status

-This resolution was introduced on March 29, 1984, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 29, 1984, in a previous session of Congress, but it did not receive a vote.

 Senator for Texas

 Mar 29, 1984